srekrishnas05/CPE-322/README.md

 ## **Hi there, I'm Sre krishna Subrahamanian, a student at Stevens Institute of Technology.
-I'm studying Computer Engineering.**
+I'm studying Computer Engineering!**
 ### Learn, Learn, Learn!!!
 Everyday I'm trying to learn something new and want to continue documenting my process! ###
 ### I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school. ###